Neighbours: Parody

 Kenny Everett parodied the show in the final series of The Kenny Everett Television Show (1987–88).
 Titled Cobbers, the sketches featured a group of stereotypical Australians dressed in swimwear conflicting with Everett's suit-wearing middle class British personality.

+The Red Dwarf episode "Kryten" (1988) included a scene where the android character Kryten watched an episode of the fictional TV series Androids, which had a theme tune clearly resembling that of Neighbours, including the lyrics 'Androids, everybody needs good androids.
+Androids should be good and should be true.
+Androids, though we're only made of metal, Androids have feelings, Androids have feelings, Androids have feelings too'.

 Language

 Neighbours has been cited as the cause of language change in the United Kingdom.
 The adoptions of Australian colloquialisms such as "no worries" Australian speech patterns and the high rising terminal, sometimes called "Australian Question Intonation", have been linked to the popularity of Neighbours in Britain.
-Researchers, however, are uncertain about the origins of this mode of speech - which was labelled 'Uptalk' in 1993.
+Researchers, however, are uncertain about the origins of this mode of speech, which was labelled "Uptalk" in 1993.
 Linguist Robin Lakoff was taking interest in this speech pattern, which was already discernible, in the US in 1975.
 Other linguists have stated that its origins are impossible to 'nail down' and almost certainly pre-date the 20th Century - and could even date back as far as the 9th Century.